 - We may terminate the contract at any time should any instances of modern slavery come to light.

-Allowing In order to support the above, we have a dedicated compliance team, which consists of involvement from the following departments:
+In order to support the above, we have teams who focus on compliance, which involves the following departments:

 - Human Resources

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chain and our business, we provide training to our staff.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in our supply chain and our business, we provide training to our colleagues.

 Medivet Group Limited